BassT23/Proxmox/README.md

 The Welcome Screen is an extra for you.
 It's optional!

 - The Welcome-Screen brings an update-checker with it.
 It check on 07am and 07pm for updates via crontab.
 The result will show up in Welcome-Screen (Only if updates are available).
+- The login screen reads cached version information and does not wait for GitHub.
+The cache is refreshed by the regular update check.
 - The update-checker also uses the config file!
 - To force the check, you can run `/etc/ultimate-updater/check-updates.sh` in Terminal.
 - You can choose, if screenfetch will be show also (if screenfetch is not installed, script will make it automatically)